IDBusinessSolutions/IDBS-public-jenkins-interview-exercise/README.md

     * integration tests
 * Integration tests should run on main branch only (not on PRs)
 * Integration tests should time out after 30 minutes
 * Credentials are required by all stages.
-Credentials id is `credentials` (secret text)
+Credentials id is `credentials` (secret text) and should be added as a flag to the gradle command (see below)
 * Notifications should be sent to the `builds` slack channel when a build has failed, has test failures or is now fixed
 * Option to send notification to a different slack channel
 * How would we refactor into a shared pipeline?